![]() |

 Have your exercises been validated?

 We either have empirical validation research results, or strong evidence of content validity.
-All our tests are defensible.
+All our tests are defensible but they must be used for the jobs for which they were designed.

 What is the main difference between MPS’s management and supervisory skills tests and tests offered by others?